Aloha from Waikiki!

 The summit is a great place to get a glimpse of the Honolulu skyline and inviting waters of the Pacific.

 Another amazing view of the blue Pacific waters!

 Well look who made it to the top…. and she did it carrying two.
 Great job, Rebecca!

 The inland view of Oahu from Diamond Head Crater’s summit.

 Next to the beautiful scenery, this tiki hut was the best thing about Diamond Head Crater!

 After our exhausting hike, Rebecca found the chilled coconut to be a refreshing treat!

 My sweet tooth got the best of me and I couldn’t pass on the rainbow shave ice!

 Rebecca and I had a wonderful time hiking to the summit of Diamond Head Crater.
-I hope you enjoyed the pictures we captured along the way.
+It was somewhat of a challenging hike, but if my pregnant wife was able to make it to the summit then I believe you probably can too.
+All things considered, the view from the summit was definitely worth the toil.
+I certainly hope you enjoyed the pictures we captured along the way.
 Please visit Big John’s Adventures in Travel again soon to see more of our travels and adventures in the Aloha State.

 This vintage postcard from Waikiki shows the famous Diamond Head Crater in the backdrop.